run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

         -i gcr.io/run-ai-demo/quickstart-distributed
 ```

-*   We named the job _dist_
+*   We named the Job _dist_
-*   The job is assigned to _team-a_
+*   The Job is assigned to _team-a_
 *   There will be two worker processes (--processes=2), each allocated with a single GPU (-g 1)
-*   The job is based on a sample docker image ``gcr.io/run-ai-demo/quickstart-distributed``.
+*   The Job is based on a sample docker image ``gcr.io/run-ai-demo/quickstart-distributed``.
 *   The image contains a startup script that runs a deep learning Horovod-based workload.

-Follow up on the job's status by running:
+Follow up on the Job's status by running:

         runai list jobs